The Swan Princess

-The Swan Princess is a 1994 American animated fantasy film based on the ballet Swan Lake.
+The Swan Princess is a 1994 American animated musical fantasy film based on the ballet Swan Lake.
 Featuring Michelle Nicastro, Howard McGillin, Jack Palance, John Cleese, Steven Wright, Sandy Duncan, and Steve Vinovich, the film is directed by former Disney animation director Richard Rich and scored by Lex de Azevedo.
 The film was distributed by New Line Cinema in the United States and by Columbia TriStar Film Distributors International outside the US.
-It was released theatrically on November 18, 1994, and grossed $9.8 million against a $21 million budget, becoming a box-office bomb, partly due to struggling competition with a re-release of The Lion King (1994).
+It was released theatrically on November 18, 1994, and grossed $9.8 million against a $21 million budget, becoming a box-office bomb, mostly due to struggling competition with the release of The Lion King (1994).
 The film later became popular through home video releases and has since been followed by a series of direct-to-video sequels starting in 1997.

 The theme song "Far Longer than Forever" is performed by Regina Belle and Jeffrey Osborne.
 The song was nominated for a Golden Globe in 1995 for Best Original Song.